Engin-Boot/pong-stage-PranshuSachan003/Stage0/quit-game.md

 ### Scenario: -describe-a-scenario-of-this-module

-  Given -Atleast one player needs only one point to win the game.
+  Given -At least one player needs only one point to win the game.

   When -Winner is known.